 Grackle Docs Features

-The options and commands described here are all available from the ‘hamburger’ menu in the bottom right of the Grackle Docs interface.
+The options and commands described here are all available from the ‘hamburger’ menu in the top right of the Grackle Docs interface.

 The Clone Command creates an exact copy of the document in the same Google Docs location as the original.
 The copy includes all accessibility tags and options are presented for preserving comments and auto-sharing with collaborators or others who have permission to view or edit the document.

 Cloning is a great way to preserve accessibility when you’re working through drafts of large documents.

 This feature lets you choose which Google Docs folder you’d like your exported tagged PDF to be stored in.
 If you don’t use this option your PDF will be saved in the same folder as the Google Doc it was created from.
 The process of exporting a PDF also includes the option to download it directly.

 Copy with Tags & Paste with Tags

 Like a turbo-charged copy-and-paste, this tells Grackle to copy all the content and tags in the area you highlight.
 To use it, select the contents of the Google Doc you’d like to copy.
 Then click Copy with Tags.

 Place your cursor where you want your immaculately inclusive content to be placed and then use the Paste with Tags command to plunk it down.
 You can also use this feature to move content and its tags from one document to another.